+Ste Action

+р

-Ste Action p 1 Create a Stereotype element with the same name as the fully-qualified name of the stereotype that you are redefining.
+1 Create a Stereotype element with the same name as the fully-qualified name of the stereotype that you are redefining.
 See 'TOGAF::Principle' in the example.
 Set this stereotype element to 'Abstract'.

+Set this stereotype clement to riostraet.

 2 Create a Stereotype element with the same name, not fully-qualified.
 See 'Principle' in the example.
-Draw a Generalization from the redefining stereotype to the redefined stereotype, and give the Generalization the < <re>redefines>> stereotype</re>
+Draw a Generalization from the redefining stereotype to the redefined stereotype, and give the Generalization the < <redefines>> stereotype.</redefines>